xingvoong/gotta-pay-the-bill/readme.md

 Besides data structures and sorting algorithms, each remain file consists of 5 parts:

-1. the difficulty level and related topics
+1. the difficult level and related topics

 2. problem statement